 Instead, many homeowners find success through soaking the roots and soil.
 Soaker hoses direct water into the plant’s soil and can be targeted to one area of your yard.

 It ensures your plants are covered without disturbing other zoning areas.
 Drip irrigation systems function similarly.
 They deliver minimal amounts of water evenly spaced out for better irrigation and hydration.

 Choosing this method can ultimately lead to less water usage and better-looking gardens!

 Lastly, while knowing how to design a sprinkler system layout is important, programming your system ensures everything operates smoothly, and you don’t have unexpected dry patches.

-Once a sprinkler system is installed, it should have automatic settings to make this process easier.
+After installing a sprinkler system, you should set up automatic settings to make the process easier.
 Most sprinkler systems have three different programs with various stations.

 You can set how long each program runs and which stations it targets (where the hydro zoning principles come into play!).
 There are five main features of sprinkler timers:

 - Stop time

 After your new sprinkler system is set up, do a quick run-through and ensure that everything operates smoothly.
 If there are areas you start noticing that lack sufficient water, consider transitioning to a semi-auto program and increase the time on one area of the yard.

 As winter has started fading from memory, now is an excellent time to get your sprinkler systems ready for the hot summer months in Texas.
 Whether you need a new sprinkler installation or a reconfiguration, we have you covered at Circle D Construction.